Two-Torsion Subgroups of some Modular Jacobians: Schemes of theta hyperplanes

 where $F \in \mathbb{Q} \left[ a_{1}, a_{2}\right] \left[ x_{1} \right] $ has degree 4, and $F$ is necessarily a square if the given line is a bitangent.
 Equivalently, there exist $a_{3}, a_{4} \in \mathbb{\overline{Q}} $ such that

 where $l$ is the coefficient of $x_{1}^{4}$ in $F$.
-Equating coefficients in the above expression gives 4 equations $e_{1}, \ldots , e_{4}$ in $a_{1}, \ldots, a_{4}$ which define a zero dimensional scheme $S$, whose points correspond to bitangents to the curve. \begin{rem} The degree of $S$ is at most 28.
-If the degree is strictly less than 28, we can repeat the above, working on a different affine patch or with planes of a different form to obtain all 28 bitangents to $X$. \end{rem}
+Equating coefficients in the above expression gives $4$ equations $e_{1}, \ldots , e_{4}$ in $a_{1}, \ldots, a_{4}$ which define a zero-dimensional scheme $S$, whose points correspond to bitangents to the curve. \begin{rem} The total number of bitangents to a plane curve is $28$ and hence the degree of $S$ is at most 28.
+If the degree is strictly less than 28, we can repeat the above, working on a different affine chart or with lines of a different form to obtain all 28 bitangents to $X$. \end{rem}

-\subsection{The Genus 4 Case : Scheme of Tritangents}
+\subsection{The Genus 4 Case: Scheme of Tritangents}